AegirCoop/aegir-coop-docs/by-laws/by-law4.md

 liquidation was passed.

-This collection takes place in proportion to the operations carried out by these persons with the cooperative during the <number which can not be less than five> financial years preceding the liquidation of the cooperative.
+This collection takes place in proportion to the operations carried out by these persons with the cooperative during the **[number (5 or greater)]** financial years preceding the liquidation of the cooperative.

 ### Article 6: Monitoring the enhancement reserve

 Any deficit of the cooperative is deducted in priority the enhancement reserve.